mlabs-haskell/cem-script/docs/goals_and_soa.md

 ## Why Cardano DApp modeling language is important?

-While protototypes can be easily constructed with existing Cardano frameworks, making it secure and production ready is sisyphean task.
+While prototypes can be easily constructed with existing Cardano frameworks, making it secure and production ready is sisyphean task.

-We believe, that onchain PL improvements by themself could not change that.
+We believe, that onchain PL improvements by themselves could not change that.
 Only higher-level modeling framework can lead to reliable DApp production.

 In following enumerate our high-level design goals and demonstrate them by list of specific problems arising in existing DApps codebase.
-Such problems are specific security vulnerabilies types and various kinds development, audit and support cost increase.
+Such problems are specific security vulnerabilities types and various kinds development, audit and support cost increase.
 After that we examine how existing solutions are covering our high-level goals.